raystack/frontier/docs/docs/tenants/org.md

 ## Managing Organization

-An Organization in Shield is a top-level resource.
+An Organization in Frontier is a top-level resource.
 Each Project, Group, User, and Audit logs (coming soon) belongs to an Organization.
-There can be multiple tenants in each Shield deployement and an Organization will usually represent one of your tenant.
+There can be multiple tenants in each Frontier deployement and an Organization will usually represent one of your tenant.

 <Tabs groupId="model">
   <TabItem value="Model" label="Model" default>